renatoathaydes/ceylon-gradle-plugin/README.md

 }
 ```

+Many settings are read from the [Ceylon config file](https://ceylon-lang.org/documentation/1.3/reference/tool/config/),
+if available... however, all supported settings can be overridden in the Gradle file if specified explicitly.

-The only mandatory field is `module`, which you should set to the name of the Ceylon module.
+The only mandatory field (if no Ceylon config file is present) is `module`,
+which you should set to the name of the Ceylon module.

 Other properties are explained in the next sections.